nikgalanop/edsger/doc/README.md

     1. `make` creates both the compiler executable as well as the prepackaged static library
     2. `make clean` clears the obj. files that have been created inside `path/to/edsger/src/lib/` during the creation of the static library.
     3. `make distclean` at first executes `clean` and then clears the `path/to/edsger/src/_build` folder that is created from `dune`
-    (deletes the whole compiler build), as well as the `.opam` file that is created during the build of the compiler.
+    (deletes the whole compiler build), as well as the `edsger.opam` file that is created during the build of the compiler.

 #### Note ⚠️
 The user must `export EDS_LIB_DIR=/path/to/lib/` to their environment, either by adding it in `~/.bashrc` and